Length of program

 As an MSc student in our program you will learn applied research skills and gain the hands-on research experience you need to compete for research careers in government, industry, the health-care system, non-profit organizations, and universities.
-During our 2-year program, you will complete 4 core courses and a thesis under the direction of an academic supervisor and thesis committee.
+During our 2-year program, you will complete a minimum of 4 courses, and a thesis under the direction of an academic supervisor and thesis committee.

 For an MSc student who is admitted unconditionally, four to six graduate term courses or equivalent (12.0 to 18.0 credit hours) are required, as listed below:

 Health Sciences 5100 - Research Methodologies

 Additional courses should be selected in consultation with the student's supervisor.

 Please contact email@example.com if you have additional questions about this major.

 Hands-On Work Experience

 You also have the option of integrating academic study at the Master’s level with relevant, paid work in an appropriate health-related field through Co-operative Education.
 This hands-on opportunity enriches and further strengthens the professional development of students in our MSc program.
 To learn more visit: /artsci/coop/co-operative-education-internship-option-graduate-studies.

 Students are required to secure a potential supervisor prior to submitting an application for this program.
 For further information please visit our Search Supervisors page.